AbramsGroup/HTPolyNet/_sources/example-tutorials/1-polymethylstyrene/index.rst.txt

 Poly(4-methyl styrene)
 ======================

-This tutorial illustrates how to build an all-atom model of a poly(methyl styrene) sytems using HTPolyNet.
+This tutorial illustrates how to build an all-atom model of a poly(methyl styrene) system using HTPolyNet.

 The first step is to get to a clean working directory, and then use ``htpolynet fetch-example`` to setup this example.